-I’d say that if you can do over 100 pull-ups in a single workout, and 100 dips with over 200 pushups in another workout then you should have the required strength and endurance for muscle-ups.
+I’d say that if you can do over 100 pull-ups in a single workout (under 20 minutes), and 100 dips with over 200 pushups in another workout then you should have the required strength and endurance for muscle-ups.

 Therefore, these are my numbers or at least how I see strength converted into something more practical.
-Obviously, your particular set of skills, sports background, training regimen and body weight are all variables that might influence those numbers.
-One thing to note is that I saw guys that were able to muscle-up easy without being able to do 15 straight pull-ups or 100 pull-ups in a workout.
-But here we must take a closer look at other variables, as I discussed.
-Or maybe, their legs are just extremely thin.
+Obviously, your particular set of skills, sports background, training regimen, and body weight are all variables that might influence those numbers.
+One thing to note is that I saw guys that were able to muscle-up easily without being able to do 15 straight pull-ups or 100 pull-ups in a workout.
+But here we must take a closer look at something else like the weight in their legs, arms-length, etc.

-To conclude, you can train to achieve this performance and then you know for sure that you’ve got what it takes.
+To conclude, train to enhance performance and then you know for sure that you’ve got what it takes.

 You Don’t Need Dedicated Training

 Maybe those guys that can do muscle-ups without fitting into my recipe are the ones that constantly do dedicated training.
-I haven’t done any, even if all the YouTube recommends me doing negatives and straight-bar dips and different techniques to use inertia and momentum to your advantage.
+I haven’t done any, even if all the YouTube recommends me doing negatives, straight-bar dips and different techniques to use inertia and momentum to your advantage.
 Those came naturally to me from a point on.

-I think I could have achieved the skill faster if I’d integrated some dedicated exercises as well.
+I think I could have achieved the skill faster if I integrated some dedicated exercises as well.
 But then again, I had to train for hypertrophy too and skill training doesn’t work out the muscular system as best.

 Master the Following Exercises